freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/haskell/index.md

 #### Learn You a Haskell for Great Good!: A Beginner's Guide

 One of the best books for beginners diving into the world of Haskell.
-This book is full of useful illustrations to aid your learning with a touch of humor to make this functional programming lanuage fun.
+This book is full of useful illustrations to aid your learning with a touch of humor to make this functional programming language fun.

  And yes, the e-book is free!
 - [Website](http://learnyouahaskell.com/)